kaltura/DeveloperPortalDocs/documentation/05_Mobile-Video-Player-SDKs/Using-and-Configuring-Player-Objects-controls.md

 * Attach custom plugins
 * Eliminate the UI and add native controls from the player

+## Before You Begin

-**Note:** Before getting started, we recommend you read the following article on [configuring the Kaltura Media Player](https://vpaas.kaltura.com/documentation/04_Web-Video-Player/Player-Configuration.html).
+Before getting started, we recommend you read the following article on [configuring the Kaltura Media Player](https://vpaas.kaltura.com/documentation/04_Web-Video-Player/Player-Configuration.html).
 You should also verify that you have your Player configured via KMC.

-## How to Work with the Kaltura Player API
-The following article provides a detailed explanation on [accessing the iOS Player API base methods](https://vpaas.kaltura.com/documentation/05_Mobile-Video-Player-SDKs/Kaltura-iOS-player-API-Base-Methods.html).
+Additionally, the following article provides a detailed explanation on [accessing the iOS Player API base methods](https://vpaas.kaltura.com/documentation/05_Mobile-Video-Player-SDKs/Kaltura-iOS-player-API-Base-Methods.html).

-## Using the Kaltura Player Plugin
 To learm more about the Kaltura Player plugin and how it helps you to customize your Player, refer to the [Player Plugin Overview](https://vpaas.kaltura.com/documentation/05_Mobile-Video-Player-SDKs/Player-Plugin-Overview.html).

-## How to Remove html5 UI Controls
+## Removing html5 UI Controls

-Use these commands to remove the html5 UI controls
+Use these commands to remove the html5 UI controls:

     [config addConfigKey:@"controlBarContainer.plugin" withValue:@"false"];
     [config addConfigKey:@"topBarContainer.plugin" withValue:@"false"];
     [config addConfigKey:@"largePlayBtn.plugin" withValue:@"false"];

-## How to Disable the HTML Spinner and Control it with a Custom Spinner
+## Disabling the HTML Spinner and Controlling it with a Custom Spinner

-To disable the HTML spinner and control it with a customer spinner, you will need to follow these configuration steps:
+To disable the HTML Spinner and control it with a customer spinner, you will need to follow these configuration steps:

-Configurations:

-To disable the HTML spinner: disable "loadingSpinner.plugin" plugin
+* To disable the HTML spinner, use the disable "loadingSpinner.plugin":

 ```
 [config addConfigKey:@"loadingSpinner.plugin" withValue:@"false"];
 ```
-To start a buffering event: "onAddPlayerSpinner"
+* To start a buffering event, use "onAddPlayerSpinner":

 ```
 [self.player addKPlayerEventListener:@"onAddPlayerSpinner" eventID:@"onAddPlayerSpinner" handler:^(NSString